awslabs/duvet/design/duplicates/decisions.md

 ### Option C: Query first, snapshot ratchet, opt-in bounds

-1. **A listing, not (by default) a gate.** The duplicates check's report carries a fan-in listing: every target bearing more than one annotation, sorted by count descending, with per-target type breakdown and distinct-section count.
+1. **A listing, not (by default) a gate.** The duplicates check's analysis carries a fan-in listing: every target bearing more than one annotation, sorted by count descending, with per-target type breakdown and distinct-section count.
 Not a separate check — the target axis and the claim axis are the two partitions of one model, and one invocation evaluates both, mirroring the one `[duplicates]` configuration table.
+Presentation is verbosity-tiered (spec §3.1): the default report summarizes the listing in one line, `--verbose` prints it in full — un-gated fan-in is the observed shape of dense code, and enumerating it unconditionally buries signal under corpus-scale noise.
 The listing itself carries no verdict — a sorted list needs no threshold and no false-positive story; the human reads the top.
    Even inspection output owes an exactness obligation: a target